gc-ant/digiholo2D/Readme.md

 1. Unwrapping of individual tiles by a tile unwrapping algorithm (tile_unwrapper).
 2. Merging of unwrapped tiles to a continuous surface (tile_merger).

 Combining a tile_unwrapper and a tile_merger yields a tile-based phase unwrapping algorithm.
-Various implementations of tile unwrapping and merging algorithms are provided, see the documentation and [1] for additional information.
+Various implementations of tile unwrapping and merging algorithms are provided, see the documentation and corresponding publication [1] for additional information.

 ##Usage##

+If you use this software please cite reference [1]:

+G. Antonopoulos, B. Steltner, A. Heisterkamp, T. Ripken, H. Meyer: "Tile-based two-dimensional phase unwrapping for digital holography using a modular framework", PLoS ONE 10(11): e0143186.
+(2015),

 ###FIJI (ImageJ) plugin (win64)###
 An FIJI (ImageJ) plugin is included in the **imagej** directory.
 The plugin provides a graphical user interface for the command line tool.
 It comes packaged with the command line tool as well as a one-click installer.
 Navigate to the **imagej** directory for more information.